 As I mentioned a little earlier, in many instances physical cash isn’t just the most practical option by way of an exchange medium, but is often the only option you’ll have available to you.
 Minimise the amount of cash you carry though by drawing only what you’ll really need to use in the immediate to near future and try to use the lowest denominations possible, as far as is practical of course.

 Large bills open up a door to being cheated by being issued with counterfeit change and just flashing big bills around will draw some unwanted attention to you.
+Although, most stores have Counterfeit Detectors and will check to see if the bills you give are real, so if you are in doubt yourself, maybe ask them to do a quick check for you.
+In any case, it is always better to steer clear of such situations.
 Within reason, try and always tender the exact amount of money you need to pay for whatever you’re buying.

 Primary Bank Card

 In the specific case of a VISA card issued by your bank, pre-arrange with your bank for its possible use overseas by calling them up and letting them know of the dates on which you’re planning to travel.
 This will allow you to arrange some security features which limit the possible overuse of your card should it fall into the wrong hands, while also ensuring the built-in security feature doesn’t block your card while you’re overseas.